xmhai/techdoc/programming/batch/batch.md

+## Major concerns
+- Timing
+  - When should the job start
+  - How long it will run
+- Performance
+  - Batch mode (determine batch size)
+  - Reduce the number of SQL

 ## Batch Framework
 - User external scheduler (AutoSys, Tivoli, Control-M or Quartz/Spring Scheduler) to trigger the batchjob script running on VM.
 - The script pulls data from staging server folder to local staging folder.